djvill/APLS/doc/how-to-use/codetokens-praat-script.md

 parent: Coding tokens
 grand_parent: How to use APLS
 nav_order: 10
-last_modified_date: 2025-11-03T16:42:43-05:00
+last_modified_date: 2025-11-11T14:26:20-05:00
 ---

 # {{ page.title }}
 {:.no_toc}

-Many <span class="keyterm">linguistic variables</span> that are important to language variation and change research in Pittsburgh English (or Englishes more generally) require a tedious and time-consuming step in the data preparation workflow: <span class="keyterm">auditory coding</span>, listening to individual tokens of a variable and determining which <span class="keyterm">variant</span> each token represents.
+Many <span class="keyterm">linguistic variables</span> that are important to language variation and change research require a tedious and time-consuming step in the data preparation workflow: <span class="keyterm">auditory coding</span>, listening to individual tokens of a variable and determining which <span class="keyterm">variant</span> each token represents.
 One way to do auditory coding in APLS would be to [open each search result on the <span class="apls-page">Transcript</span> page](#viewing-tokens-on-the-transcript-page) and use the [word menu]({{ '/doc/view-transcript#listening-to-the-transcript' | relative_url }}) to play just the utterance that contains the token.
 But we've created a better way: `CodeTokens.praat`.